 President, Goldhammer Advisory LLC

 Mr. Goldberg is President of Goldhammer Advisory LLC which provides private equity funds and companies with expertise in business development, operations oversight, and funding and execution of growth plans.
-He also serves on the Market Advisory Board of BBVA Compass Bank in South Florida and is on the Adjunct Faculty at the Miami Dade College, School of Business after having been at the undergraduate School of Business, University of Miami.
+He also serves on the Market Advisory Board of BBVA Compass Bank in South Florida.
+Steve is an Adjunct Professor in Finance at Miami Dade College having previously held a similar position at the undergraduate School of Business, University of Miami.

 He holds a BA, cum laude, from Columbia University and an MBA from New York University.